 In summary, women's diets were significantly low in iron and zinc, which are strongly present in meat products, especially beef.
 Intakes of vitamin B6 appear to meet calculated needs, but some women may be at risk due to the increased requirements found with age and the low bioavailabilty of plant sources.
 Attempting to reduce total fat and SFA intakes by reducing meat intake, especially red meat, may have a deleterious effect on women's nutrient status.

 Martin, C. Dian, "The Contribution of Meats to Energy and Essential Nutrient Intakes of Women in the United States" (1994).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5426.